-Chamber recital: Mathew Scott (clarinet) & Christine Zerafa (piano) Wednesday 21st February 2018
+Chamber recital: Matthew Scott (clarinet) & Christine Zerafa (piano) Tuesday 20th March 2018

 Tickets will be available at the door: £10 (Visitors); £7 (Members)

 Complimentary light refreshments will be served during the interval

 Young British clarinettist Matthew Scott regularly performs solo and chamber recitals for music societies and festivals throughout the UK.
 He and his chamber group Ensemble Mirage were selected as 2016/17 St. John’s Smith Square Young Artists and, more recently, Matthew was selected as a Park Lane Group Young Artist together with his duo partner Christine Zerafa, who will be collaborating with him this evening.
 Matthew and Christine will perform works including those by Brahms, Debussy, Poulenc and Penderecki.

 Prior to music college, Matthew studied privately with the well-known clarinettist and teacher David Campbell.
 Matthew subsequently received a number of awards and was a member of the multi award winning Bromley Youth Music Trust, with whom he made 5 summer tours to Europe.
 He made his concerto debut in June 2009 playing Weber’s Clarinet Concerto No.2 with Bromley Youth Symphony Orchestra and was invited back to play the Mozart Clarinet Concerto in April 2012 at the Derek Wallace Memorial Concert.